Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems

 We will make use of \cref{fig:appendix_general_causal_graph} summarizing the temporal causal graph, and the notation introduced in \cref{sec:appendix_proofs_preliminaries}.
 For the remainder of the proof, we assume for simplicity of exposition that: \begin{itemize} \item The invertible map $g_{\theta}$ and the prior $p_{\phi}\left(z^{t+1}|z^{t}, I^{t+1}\right)$ are sufficiently complex to approximate any possible function and distribution one might consider in \NewTRIS{}.
-In practice, over-parameterized neural networks can approximate most functions with sufficient accuracy. \item The latent dimension size is unlimited, \ie{} $Z\in\mathbb{R}^{\infty}$.
-This is assumed such that there are no limitations on how many latent variables $\zpsi{i}$ can be used to represent a causal factor $C_i$.
-To maintain invertibility in $g_{\theta}$, we assume that dimensions beyond $\dim(\mathcal{C})+\dim(\mathcal{E})$ can potentially become constants.
-In practice, however, this is not a limiting factor as long as we can overestimate the dimensions of the causal factors and noise variables. \item The sample size for the provided experimental settings is unlimited.
+In practice, over-parameterized neural networks can approximate most functions with sufficient accuracy. \item The sample size for the provided experimental settings is unlimited.
 This ensures that dependencies and conditional independencies in the causal graph of \cref{fig:appendix_general_causal_graph} transfer to the observed dataset, and no additional relations are introduced by sample biases.
 In practice, a large sample size is likely to give an accurate enough description of the true distributions. \end{itemize}